Hegl1/SE_2021_g4t3/README.md

 │
 └─ client - Contains the Angular frontend project
 │
-└─ server - Contains the Spring backend with REST Api and Websocket server │
+└─ backend - Contains the Spring backend with REST Api and Websocket server
+|
+└─ raspberry - Contains the Raspberry communication server │
 └─ docs   - Contains documents and documentation for the project │